vdclab/vdclab-wiki/template_page.md

 &NewLine;
 Plus if you need a blank line in the description you just put `&NewLine;` (edit the page to see what is the extra blank thing) and you have a blank line.
 It will no be pretty in the markdown but will be on the page
 {.is-info}

+> Month, Day, Year: Warning this a warning box in case there is a problem with the website like that we can see (explain the problem you encounter)
+{.is-warning}

 ## Website(s) <- 's' if more than one